jayvenn21/epigenetics/README.md

 Data-driven insights were synthesized within Jupyter Notebook using Python libraries such as pandas, matplotlib, seaborn, scikit-learn, and numpy.
 The project also examined the effects of environmental factors like pollution and UV radiation, as well as socio-economic influences on epigenetic outcomes.
 The findings offer actionable public health strategies based on the analysis.

+The following link can be used to visually view this notebook: https://nbviewer.org/github/jayvenn21/epigenetics/blob/main/epinote.ipynb